ArturDuziak/playwright-demo/README.md

 To run a specific test run the same script but with path to specific test or folder - for example `npm run pw:e2e -- playwright/tests/the-internet-website/newWindow.spec.ts`

+To view visual testing results in Percy you can visit [public project dashboard](https://percy.io/1b7c4bad/Playwright-Demo)

 ## Links to some code examples

 Example | Description